FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 MCAO2<- Read10X(data.dir = "MCAO2")
 ```

 Create Seurat object and filter.
-Add code to filter out cells with fewer than 200 genes (min.features = 200) and genes covered by fewer than 3 cells (min.cells = 3)
+Add code to filter out cells with fewer than 200 genes (min.features = 200) and genes covered by fewer than 3 cells (min.cells = 3) (R)
 ---

 ```R